-- The ITIL 4 service value system helps to identify how work flows through the value chain.
+- Adopting the ITIL 4 service value system helps to identify how work flows through the value chain.
 Value stream mapping binds all work together and provides a common view and understanding.

 - Prioritization is now based on the value formula Value = VCreation – VLeakage + VImprovement and business cases are articulated in terms of value, outcomes, costs, and risks.